The Second Coming

 Pitch 3 (~50m):

 Depending on where you built your pitch 2 anchor, there are a few different ways to get you to the same location.
+Extend your slings to reduce rope drag for this long pitch.

-A. If starting pitch 3 in the left-facing corner with the pitons, after clipping the second pin traverse left around a flake and then continue up into the left facing corner system.
+(a) If starting pitch 3 in the left-facing corner with the pitons, after clipping the second pin traverse left around a flake and then continue up into the left facing corner system.
 If planning to climb the 5.8 exit pitch, continue straight up the corner system, keeping to the right side of the corner hear the top feels a bit easier.
 If planning to climb the 5.9, 10a/b or 10d exit pitches, about half way up the corner system, begin traversing left to a clean right facing corner with a ledge and a bolted anchor (with older piton).

-B. If starting pitch 3 at the lower anchor, either head up and right into the piton corner and climb as described above.
+(b) If starting pitch 3 at the lower anchor, either head up and right into the piton corner and climb as described above.
 Or apparently one can climb the face (which avoids the piton corner) in order to gain the higher corner system.
 (If anyone has details on this face option, please post it.)

 Pitch 4: